Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Customizable Common Parameters

-You can customize these common parameters in the Acceptance Devices app when it is in
+You can customize these common parameters for the Acceptance Devices app when it is in

 Local, Cloud, or Standalone mode: